suryaacharan/MDM_Seminar/QUERIES.md

 # AsterixDB Query Workflow for MDM Seminar

 This README documents the complete workflow used to analyze a filtered subset of the Yelp dataset, TIGER2018 Road network dataset using Apache AsterixDB.
+These can be used in [Get AsterixDB Instance](https://asterixdb.rocks/get_instance.php) until end of MDM 2025.

 ---